DataDog/datadog-operator/docs/how-to-contribute.md

 The Go version is defined in several files.
 To ensure all relevant files are updated, it is recommended to use the script `make update-golang`:

 1. Update the Go version in the `go.mod` file.
-2. Run the command `make update-golang`, which will patch all files that contain the Go version.
+2. Run the command `make update-golang`, which patches all files that contain the Go version.

 ## Tests